ShaidenUNI/Turbo_Super_Solo/README.md

-# Trackmania Turbo Medal Center
+# *Old* Trackmania Turbo Medal Center

+This is the old repo of Turbo Medal Center, used for the sake of link compatibility.
+Follow the new one: https://github.com/dequubi/Turbo_Super_Solo

+---

 Built with Vue 3, Tailwind 2 and some other libraries.